owais-shafi/python-for-devops/Day-06/01-Notes/Identity Operators.md

 x = [1, 2, 3]
 y = x  # y now refers to the same object as x result = x is y
-# result will be True
+# result will be True because x and y are same.
 ```

 #### is not Operator